realA10001986/Time-Circuits-Display/README.md

 - *present time*, be it actual present time or "fake" after time travelling, will continue to run while the device is not powered, as long as its battery lasts, and displayed on power-up/reboot.

 If time travels are non-persistent
-- a user-programmed *destination time* is only saved when programmed through the keypad menu, but not if entered ahead of a time travel (ie outside of the keypad menu, just by typing mmddyyyyhhMM/mmddyyyy/hhMM plus ENTER).
+- a user-programmed *destination time* is only saved when programmed through the keypad menu, but not if entered ahead of a time travel (ie outside of the keypad menu, by typing mmddyyyyhhMM/mmddyyyy/hhMM plus ENTER).
 - a user-programmed *last time departed* is only saved when programmed through the keypad menu, but not if the result of a time travel.
 - *present time* is always reset to actual present time upon power-up/reboot.

 If you want your device to display exactly the same after a power loss, choose persistent (and disable [Time-cycling](#time-cycling)). _Note that 'persistent time travels' require an SD card and the option **_Save secondary settings on SD_** to be checked as well._

 If you want to display your favorite *destination time* and *last time departed* upon power-up, and not have time travels overwrite them, choose "non-persistent", and program your times through the [keypad menu](#how-to-enter-datestimes-for-the-destination-and-last-time-departed-displays) (and disable [Time-cycling](#time-cycling)).
-Those times will never be overwritten by later time travels.
-Note, however, that the times displayed might actually change due to time travels.
+Later time travels will, of course, change what is displayed, but not overwrite your times in storage.
+To bring back your stored times to the displays, type 998 followed by ENTER.

 Note that Time-cycling, if enabled, will force the device to cycle through the list of pre-programmed times, regardless of your time travel persistence setting.
 So, if Time-cycling is enabled, the only effect of persistence is that *Present Time* is kept at what it was before vs. reset to actual present time after a power loss.